Skip to content

 MODEL summarizer openrouter/google/gemini-flash-2.0

-When cllama is enabled, the proxy can silently downgrade a requested model (e.g., from a primary to a fallback) or apply rate limits without the agent knowing its compute was throttled.
+When cllama is enabled, the proxy can silently downgrade a requested model (e.g., from a primary to a fallback) and meter usage without exposing provider credentials to the agent.
+Hard budget caps and proxy-level rate limits are tracked as future enforcement work.

 CONFIGURE for Runtime Overrides